siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 008 Standing Waves and Discreteness.md

 \right).
 $$

-Because the support is closed, the field must be periodic on both cycles:
+Because the closure is self-consistent, the field must be periodic on both cycles:

 $$
 f(\phi+2\pi,\theta,t)=f(\phi,\theta,t),